semodi/semodi.github.io/_pages/political_twitter.md

 ![](/assets/img/lobbyists4america/likes_compared_by_party.png)

-Indeed a two-sample hypotheses test using non-parametric bootstrap reveals that democrats have on average 10 more likes per tweet as expected by their number of followers ($p < 10^{-5}$, 95% confidence interval: (6,13))
+Indeed a two-sample hypotheses test using non-parametric bootstrap reveals that Democrats have on average 10 more likes per tweet as expected by their number of followers ($p < 10^{-5}$, 95% confidence interval: (6,13))

 ## Network analysis
-I treated mentions, replies and quotes as (undirected) "Connections".
+I treated mentions, replies and quotes as (undirected) connections.
-As predicted, Senators have on average 4.8 more connections than House Representatives and Governors ($p=7\cdot10^{-4}$, 95% CI: (2.5, 6.9)).
+Senators have on average 4.8 more connections than House Representatives and Governors ($p=7\cdot10^{-4}$, 95% CI: (2.5, 6.9)).

 ![](/assets/img/lobbyists4america/network_by_office.png)